 From the medieval buildings in Old Town to the Georgian architecture of New Town and the bustling port of Leith, you have plenty of places to stay.

-The most popular tourist areas include the central districts of Old Town and New Town but the city offers many other areas to explore.
-You may prefer the artsy shops to the west of the central districts or the vibrant nightlife near the port area.
+The most popular tourist areas in Edinburgh include the central districts of Old Town and New Town but the city offers many other areas to explore.
+You may prefer the artsy shops to the west of the central districts of the city centre or the vibrant nightlife near the port area.

 No matter where you stay, you’ll find that Edinburgh offers a lively, upbeat atmosphere.
 It’s a fun city with many hidden gems to explore.

-✔ Best area to stay for culture and history
+✔ Best area in Edinburgh for culture and history

 As you may expect, Old Town is where you’ll find some of the oldest buildings in the city.
 It’s the most iconic area and home to the top things to see & do in Edinburgh.